tari-project/minotari-cli/README.md

 ## Security

-- **PII Masking**: By default, logs redact transaction amounts and truncate addresses (e.g., `abcd12...wxyz34`) to prevent sensitive data from leaking into log files.
+- Wallet keys are encrypted with XChaCha20-Poly1305 using a user-provided password
-- **Key Encryption**: Wallet keys are encrypted with XChaCha20-Poly1305 using a user-provided password.
+- Private keys never leave your local machine
-- **Local Privacy**: Private keys never leave your local machine.
+- View-only scanning means the wallet cannot spend funds
-- **View-Only**: The wallet uses view-only scanning, meaning it cannot spend funds even if the database is compromised.
+- Passwords are padded to 32 characters for encryption (ensure strong passwords)
-- **Password Strength**: Passwords are padded to 32 characters for encryption (ensure strong passwords).
+- PII Masking: By default, logs redact transaction amounts and truncate addresses (e.g., `abcd12...wxyz34`) to prevent sensitive data from leaking into log files.

 ## Architecture